- …

 1. How did SWAG Research Lab obtain its name?

 The acronym “SWAG” is also an affirmation of what it means to be alive with wellness and confidence, as an action phrase to inspire feeling “seen” and “heard” beyond one’s health condition.
-Dr. Thomas was inspired to create and apply the name ‘SWAG” as an affirmation of sickle cell wellness and health during her data collections in Ghana, West Africa.
+I love having my own style!
+I often infuse my love for fashion into my science life (as a form of my own "swag").
+Thus, I was inspired to create and apply the name ‘SWAG” as an affirmation of sickle cell wellness and health during data collections in Ghana, West Africa.

 I am born and raised in Miami, Florda, USA.
 I am a 1st generation college graduate and graduated with honors from Spelman College (a historically Black college for women) in Atlanta, Georgia.
 During my time at Spelman, I also studied abroad at University of Cape Town, South Africa and attended University of California-Berkeley as a distinguished global health scholar and exchange student.
 After graduating with my bachelors, I worked for 2 years at the American Institutes for Research in Georgetown, Washington DC and relocated to their office in Silicon Valley, California.
 Afterwards, I decided to become a research consultant at a nonprofit research firm for one year.
 Eventually, these research experiences led me back to desiring to earn my PhD.
 Thus, in a full circle moment, I went on to eventually completed my PhD in August 2020 at the University of Miami, graduating with honors.
 My dissertation was nominated for the Most Outstanding Dissertation Award.
 I enjoy conducting research and it brings me joy and fulfillment to contribution to scientific knowledge as a Black women scholar.

 My favorite way to balance my mental health and wellness is to slow down and practice the freedom of leisure.
 I love to sit on my yoga mat with a cup of Chamomile tea and polish my toes.
-I also taking a walk through a quiet, cozy park and dancing to Salsa or Afrobeats music for joy.
+I also enjoy taking a walk through a quiet, cozy park and dancing to Salsa, Kizomba, or Afrobeats music for joy.

 I love music, so it is hard to pick just one song.
 I have songs for every moment of the day and for every emotion I feel.
-Perhaps, one of my favorite songs just becauseis called “Feeling Good” by Nina Simone.
+Perhaps, one of my favorite songs is called “Feeling Good” by Nina Simone.

 Ah!
 I love traveling!
 I am so happy to say that I have completed one of my lifegoals and traveled to all 4 regions of the entire African continent (e.g. North Africa, Southern Africa, East Africa, and West Africa).
 One of my favorite places I truly enjoyed traveling to is perhaps Cuba.
 I loved Cuba, so much!
 Hmmm, the next country I would love to travel to is Brazil.